TimDM1980/TimDM1980.github.io/_posts/2016-12-04-zoolocracy.markdown

 ## Takeaways

-I see now how these Holocracy concepts can make a team _better_.
+I see now how these Holacracy concepts can make a team _better_.
 It reminded me of the things you do when you form a new team or start a new project.
 Things like making a mission statement, a slogan, or agreeing upon a set of team values.